raycharius/slack-block-builder/README.md

 `expandButtonText` – Used to pass in custom text for the button that expands an item, but has a default.

 `collapseButtonText` – Used to pass in custom text for the button that collapses an expanded item, but has a default.

+`isExpandable` – Used to display or not the expand/collapse button for a given item.

 ```javascript
 import { Modal, Blocks, Accordion } from 'slack-block-builder';